datafolklabs/docker-markdown/README.md

 This is a simple Docker implementation of the [Python Markdown](https://pypi.python.org/pypi/Markdown) library/utility.
 It's purpose is to make it easy to generate HTML from [Markdown](https://daringfireball.net/projects/markdown/) files via Docker.

+There are probably better utilities already available out there (Go?), but this served a quick need and works for me.

 ## Getting It

 Available From [Docker Hub](https://hub.docker.com/r/datafolklabs/markdown/).